Johann Georg Kohl: Life

-Son of a wine merchant, he attended a Gymnasium in Bremen, and then studied law at the universities of Göttingen, Heidelberg and Munich.
+Son of a wine merchant, he attended a Gymnasium in Bremen, and then studied law at the University of Göttingen, Heidelberg University, and the Ludwig-Maximilians-Universität München.
 When his father died in 1830, he had to break off his studies, and he spent six years working as a tutor in Courland.
 He then traveled to St. Petersburg and other parts of Russia.
 In 1838, he returned to Germany and settled in Dresden, from where he visited much of Europe and wrote about his experiences.

 Future theories

 Kohl's main scholarly work, Der Verkehr und die Ansiedlungen der Menschen in ihrer Abhängigkeit von der Gestalt der Erdoberfläche (Transportation and Settlement of People and Their Dependence on Surface Terrain) (1841, 1850) is regarded as the founding text of modern transport and urban geography.
 Using Moscow as an example, he formulated a mathematical theory for the development of spherical cities, and described how eventually these cities would develop skyscrapers and underground shopping centers.
-Also fundamental to theoretical geography was his Die geographische Lage der Hauptstädte Europas (The Geographical Location of the Capitals of Europe) (1874).
+His Die geographische Lage der Hauptstädte Europas (The Geographical Location of the Capitals of Europe) (1874) was also fundamental to theoretical geography.